themattwilliams/website/docs/realm/author/reference/translation-keys.md

 ---

 - graphql.deprecationReason
-- Label for the deprecation reason in GraphQL content
+- Label for the deprecation reason admonition in GraphQL content
 - Deprecation reason

 ---